 Most Popular Roulette Strategies

-Roulette is one of the most popular casino games, which you’ll find at virtually any casino you walk into or find online.
+Roulette is one of the most popular casino games, which you’ll find at virtually any top online casino in Canada.
 It’s also a fairly simple game without any complex rules or interactions that you have to remember.

-The main thing new players may be unaware of is all the different kinds of bets you can make.
+In this CanadaCasino guide for Roulette Betting Strategy, the main highlight we would like to point out are the different kinds of bets you can make.
 It may be tempting to place a bet on a single number, but this carries by far the worst odds (although the best payout).

-There are three main types of roulette: European, French, and American.
+So what is the best strategy in Roulette?
+Let’s start with the most basic types of Roulettes – European, French, and American.
 In European/French variants the roulette wheel goes from the numbers one to 36, with a zero on the wheel as well.
+The American Roulette strategy differentiates by having an extra numbered pocket – a 00.
 The numbers are also divided into red and black sections.
 You can bet on single numbers, odd, even, black, red, and cover groups of numbers too.

 American Roulette has a zero and a double zero on the wheel.